realtofuine/brushlogger-public/README.md

 ### Prerequisites

 <b>Manually:</b> Brush Logger can be used manually without any additional requirements.

 <b>Automatically:</b> Automatic recording of brush data requires the use of an <u>Android-based smartwatch</u>.
-Apple Watches will not work!
+Apple Watches are not currently supported!

 ### Installation